Chris Halter

 Credentials

-• California Professional Clear Single Subject Teaching Credential, Mathematics, Life Science, and CLAD certified
+- California Professional Clear Single Subject Teaching Credential in mathematics and life science, with CLAD certification

 Recent Book